elastic/logstash/docs/extending/index.md

 If you're looking to extend logstash today, please look at the existing plugins.

-Good examples include:
+## Good examples of plugins

 * [inputs/tcp](https://github.com/logstash/logstash/blob/master/lib/logstash/inputs/tcp.rb)
 * [filters/multiline](https://github.com/logstash/logstash/blob/master/lib/logstash/filters/multiline.rb)
 * [outputs/mongodb](https://github.com/logstash/logstash/blob/master/lib/logstash/outputs/mongodb.rb)

-Main stuff you need to know:
+## Common concepts

-* 'config_name' sets the name used in the config file.
+* The `config_name` sets the name used in the config file.
+* The `plugin_status` sets the status of the plugin for example `beta`.
-* 'config' lines define config options
+* The `config` lines define config options.
-* 'register' method is called per plugin instantiation.
+* The `register` method is called per plugin instantiation.
 Do any of your initialization here.

+### Required modules

+All plugins should require the Logstash module.

+    require 'logstash/namespace'

+### Plugin name

+Every plugin must have a name set with the `plugin_name` method.
+If this is not specified plugins will fail to load with an error.

+### Plugin status

+Every plugin needs a status set using `plugin_status`.
+Valid values are `stable`, `beta`, `experimental`, and `unsupported`.
+Plugins with either the `experimental` and `unsupported` status will generate warnings when used.

+### Config lines

+The `config` lines define configuration options and are constructed like
+so:

+    config :host, :validate => :string, :default => "0.0.0.0"

+The name of the option is specified, here `:host` and then the attributes of the option.
+They can include `:validate`, `:default`, `:required` (a Boolean `true` or `false`), and `:deprecated` (also a Boolean).

+## Inputs

+All inputs require the LogStash::Inputs::Base class:

+    require 'logstash/inputs/base'

-Inputs have two methods: register and run.
+Inputs have two methods: `register` and `run`.

-* Each input runs as it's own thread.
+* Each input runs as its own thread.
-* the 'run' method is expected to run-forever.
+* The `run` method is expected to run-forever.

+## Filters

+All filters require the LogStash::Filters::Base class:

+    require 'logstash/filters/base'

-Filters have two methods: register and filter.
+Filters have two methods: `register` and `filter`.

-* 'filter' method gets an event.
+* The `filter` method gets an event.
-* Call 'event.cancel' to drop the event.
+* Call `event.cancel` to drop the event.
 * To modify an event, simply make changes to the event you are given.
 * The return value is ignored.

+## Outputs

+All outputs require the LogStash::Outputs::Base class:

+    require 'logstash/outputs/base'

-Outputs have two methods: register and receive.
+Outputs have two methods: `register` and `receive`.

-* 'register' is called per plugin instantiation.
+* The `register` method is called per plugin instantiation.
 Do any of your initialization here.
-* 'receive' is called when an event gets pushed to your output
+* The `receive` method is called when an event gets pushed to your output

-## Example: new filter
+## Example: a new filter

 Learn by example how to [add a new filter to logstash](example-add-a-new-filter)